phanumat/Documentation/device-type-developers-guide/definition-metadata.rst

 Z-Wave fingerprints used to be based on the format used for ZigBee, but there is now a new format that is preferred.
 You may see the original fingerprints on older Device Handlers; see below for information on the legacy format.

-The best place to start is to add your device to SmartThings and look for the *Raw Description* in its details view in the SmartThings developer tools.
+The best place to start is to add your device to PEA HiVE and look for the *Raw Description* in its details view in the PEA HiVE developer tools.

 Z-Wave raw description
 ++++++++++++++++++++++